Brokerage firms debate value of Certified Financial Planner title

-NEW YORK Some of Wall Street's biggest brokerage firms are at odds over the bottom-line returns of a three-letter credential they are vigorously promoting to their brokers.
+NEW YORK, June 3 Some of Wall Street's biggest brokerage firms are at odds over the bottom-line returns of a three-letter credential they are vigorously promoting to their brokers.

 The CFP (for certified financial planner) title is conferred by the nonprofit Certified Financial Planner Board of Standards, which touts it as "the standard of excellence for competent and ethical personal financial planning."